-- 5.29 The Conservation (Natural Habitats &c.)
-Regulations 1994 (as amended) sets out conditions that must be met before a licence can be issued for work affecting any European Protected Species and their resting, and breeding habitat.
-A licensing system exists to permit activities, such as building development, which would otherwise be illegal. - 5.30 Licences are issued for the purpose of 'preserving public health or public safety or other imperative reasons of overriding public interest including those of a social or economic nature and beneficial consequences of primary importance for the environment'. - 5.31 A licence cannot be granted unless: - 'There is no satisfactory alternative'. - 'The action authorised will not be detrimental to the maintenance of the population of the species concerned at a favourable conservation status in their natural range'. - 5.32 Natural England will not issue a licence unless it is satisfied that the development will not be detrimental to the maintenance of the populations of the species concerned at favourable conservation in their natural range and the Council as Local Planning Authority can provide evidence that European Protected Species have been adequately considered in the planning process. - 5.33 The Council does not consider that it can provide evidence that a European Protected Species has been adequately considered unless it has the information described in this SPD. - 5.34 European Protected Species currently recorded in the Black Country are listed in Annex 1.
+- 5.30 The Conservation (Natural Habitats &c.)
+Regulations 1994 (as amended) sets out conditions that must be met before a licence can be issued for work affecting any European Protected Species and their resting and breeding habitat.
+A licensing system permits activities which would otherwise be illegal. - 5.31 Licences are issued by Natural England for 'preserving public health or public safety or other imperative reasons of overriding public interest including those of a social or economic nature and beneficial consequences of primary importance for the environment'. - 5.32 A licence cannot be granted unless: - 'There is no satisfactory alternative'. - 'The action authorised will not be detrimental to the maintenance of the population of the species concerned at a favourable conservation status in their natural range'. - 5.33 A licence will not be issued unless Natural England is satisfied that the development will not be detrimental to the maintenance of the populations of the species concerned at favourable conservation in their natural range and the Council as Local Planning Authority can provide evidence that European Protected Species have been adequately considered in the planning process. - 5.34 The Council does not consider that it can provide evidence that a European Protected Species has been adequately considered unless it has the information described in this SPD.

+5.35 listed in Annex 1.